kunukn/browser-only-cms/README.md

 # browser only cms

-Dependencies.
-Any modern browser and your favorite text editor.
+**Dependencies:** any modern browser and your favorite text editor.

-Open the index.html with any modern browser.
+Open the index.html with your browser.

   * Your browser is the server
   * Your database and media library is the content folder